jstephenj14/Debit-Card-Segmentation/README.md

 _Disclaimer: Client sensitive numbers and names have been altered to retain confidentiality._

-This repository consists of the SAS code that I developed and deployed to perform customer segmentation for one of my clients.
-The segmentation is done on debit card transaction data.

 The repository consists of five main files that detail the entire process, stage by stage.
 A brief description of the stages as well as accompanying graphs are shown below (the links lead to code deployed for each process):

 [**Stage 1 - Data Collation**](https://github.com/jstephenj14/Debit-Card-Segmentation/blob/master/Stage%201%20-%20Data%20Collation.sas)- This primary stage of the process collects data from a variety of sources and consolidates them all to derive a customer level data source containing five attributes.
 Their derivation are described in this chart: